joshop/risc16asm/README.md

 # RISC-16

-Assembler and emulator for a custom 16-bit instruction set.
+Assembler, emulator, and HDL for a custom 16-bit RISC-based instruction set.

 ## Usage